Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Why Consult an Immigration Attorney?

 1. Program Verification: Immigration programs frequently change.
 An attorney can confirm current requirements.
+Read our guide to choosing a Gold Card immigration attorney.

 2. Document Preparation: Proper documentation prevents costly delays or denials.